-However, for debtors which the Bank provided assistance to during the years 2020 - 2021 in accordance with measures as specified in the circulars of the BOT, the Bank did not consider whether modification of terms results in derecognition, but in cases where the existing effective interest rate did not reflect the estimated cash flows that were expected to be recoverable, it applied a newly calculated effective interest rate to determine the present value of the restructured loans and to recognise interest income.
+However, for debtors which the Bank provided assistance to during the years 2020 - 2021 in accordance with measures as specified in the circulars of the BOT, the Bank did not consider whether modification of terms resulted in derecognition, but in cases where the existing effective interest rate did not reflect the estimated cash flows that were expected to be recoverable, it applied a newly calculated effective interest rate to determine the present value of the restructured loans.
+The Bank was allowed to recognise interest income on the basis of this new effective interest rate during the grace period, as described in Note 1.4.23 to the financial statements.